 We can use more periods to go further up the hierarchy.
 Of course, we can also go down one side and back up the other.
-We don't have a deep enough example hierarchy to illustrate this properly, but the following would be a valid import if we had an ecommerce.contact package containing an email module and wanted to import the send mail function into our paypal module:
+We don't have a deep enough example hierarchy to illustrate this properly, but the following would be a valid import if we had a ecommerce.contact package containing an email module and wanted to import the send mail function into our paypal module:

 '''

-from ...contact.email import send mail
+from ..contact.email import send mail

 '''

-This import uses two periods to say, the parent of the payments package, and then uses the normal package.module syntax to go back up into the contact package.
+This import uses two periods to say, "the parent of the payments package", then uses normal package. module syntax to go back "up" into the contact package.